 - We represent the former CEO of a large California insurance company in governmental investigations relating to compliance with various California regulatory requirements.

-- We are representing Health Republic Insurance Company in a certified class action against the United States related to the Affordable Care Act (the ACA).
-Through this action, we seek to recover approximately $2.2 billion in payments owed to a class of health plans operating in the Health Benefit Exchanges of the ACA.
+- We are representing Health Republic Insurance Company and Common Ground in certified class actions against the United States related to the Affordable Care Act (the ACA).
+Through these actions, we sought to recover payments owed to a class of health plans operating in the Health Benefit Exchanges of the ACA.
+To date, we have recovered nearly $4 billion in final judgments for our clients.
+We continue to litigate pending claims on behalf of our clients.

 - We represented Pfizer in the federal Zoloft MDL birth defects litigation; summary judgment was granted on Pfizer’s behalf.